About SIF

 Funding Allocation

-SIF’s funding allocation policy takes a prudent approach which allows for the use of our reserves over the medium term in order to give confidence and certainty to the Bailiwick’s third sector over the sustainability of SIF’s funding.
-SIF does not aim to build up our reserves.
-SIF does not assume anything for future years’ receipts of funding and ensures the board is spending within its means.
-The amount available for funding to the charitable sector will be adjusted each year depending on (a) receipts in the previous year and (b) grants committed in the previous year (whether paid or committed for future years).
-This ensures that there is always certainty over a further five years of grant making and does not commit any funds until receipts are secured.
+SIF’s funding allocation policy takes a prudent approach which allows for the allocation of our reserves over a five year term in order to give confidence and certainty to the Bailiwick’s third sector over the sustainability of SIF’s grant funding.
+SIF does not aim to build up our reserves but rather to allocate them sensibly.
+SIF does not assume anything for future years’ receipts of funding to ensure the board is spending within its means.

 Recent Funding Rounds